 As you can imagine, they’re in high demand too.
 From established tech giants like Google and Facebook to small start-ups, coders will always be needed to build, upgrade, and maintain digital products.

 Let’s find out exactly what a coder does, the languages they use, and the skills they need.
-We’ll also look at how you can kickstart your software development career by enrolling in our coding bootcamp.
+We’ll also look at how you can kickstart your coding career by enrolling in our coding bootcamp.

 The Software Development Life Cycle